 - Participants who ate quick-service food twice a week or more at baseline had the greatest mean change in BMI z-score at follow-up, and this change was significantly different from that seen in girls who ate quick-service food once a week or not at all (P<0.05)

 - There was not a statistically significant relationship between baseline quick-service food consumption and baseline energy intake

 - There was no relationship between change in BMI z-score and the percent of weekly energy intake from each category of FAH.

-Adolescent girls who eat quick-service food twice a week or more are likely to increase their relative body mass index over time.
+Adolescent girls who eat quick-service food twice a week or more are likely to increase their relative BMI over time.

 The generalizability of these findings are limited due to the fact that most participants were middle- to upper-class white girls, who reported being more physically active than their peers.

 Research Design and Implementation Criteria Checklist: Primary Research